 - 1 cup cooked chickpea or 1 can

 - 1 tsp paprika

-- Meanwhile, in a large pot over medium heat saute the onions in some water or olive oil (depending on if you want this to be an oil-free recipe).
-Once they soften add in the garlic, salt and spices.
+- Meanwhile, in a large pot over medium heat saute the onions in olive.
+Once they soften (roughly 2 minutes) add in the garlic, mushrooms, carrots, salt, and Italian seasoning.
 Continue to cook for a few more minutes.